Siege of Sidon: Aftermath

 When the city surrendered, King Baldwin gave the same terms of surrender he had previously given to Arsuf and Acre.
 He allowed safe conduct of passage for those leaving and even allowed some members of the Muslim populace to remain in peace.

-By order of Baldwin and the Patriarch of Jerusalem, Ghibbelin of Arles, a splinter was taken off the holy cross and given to Sigurd.
+By order of Baldwin and the Patriarch of Jerusalem, Ghibbelin of Arles, a splinter was taken off the True Cross and given to Sigurd.
 The Lordship of Sidon was created and given to Eustace Grenier, later a constable of the Kingdom of Jerusalem.